 Tax equity is an essential—and growing—component of renewable energy investing.
 According to Norton Rose Fulbright’s Project Finance NewsWire, tax equity investment in wind and solar facilities in the US comprised a roughly $13 billion market in 2019, and was estimated to reach $15 billion in 2020.
 That’s a lot of capital being put to work in a sustainable industry.
-And the benefits are increasingly apparent.

 How Does Tax Equity Work?

 Created by the federal government to drive investment in clean energy, tax equity in renewables allows investors, such as commercial banks, to offset taxable income earned elsewhere when they invest in sustainable energy projects.
 This gives investors the opportunity to not only reduce their tax liability, but also generate cash returns.

 Since these entities have the expertise to evaluate the quality of a project and ensure it will be profitable enough to provide tax advantages, they can also help project sponsors (like Greenbacker) make the best decisions about which projects to buy and how to structure the most mutually beneficial transactions.
 Moreover, tax equity investors can also provide ongoing project oversight and monitoring.
 In other words, everyone involved stands to gain.

 The government offers two key incentives for renewable energy projects:

 - An investment tax credit (ITC), which currently stands at 26% for residential, commercial, and utility investors in solar energy properties.